 Knowing who is who, putting a face to a name, makes coming along to meetings or to help campaign so much easier.
 To see who the CLP office holders are, (and that we are not at all scary!) why not check out our Who’s Who page.

 Decisions within the CLP are made by its members, along with an elected Executive Committee (EC) of the CLP which oversees day to day work in between members’ meetings.
-The EC is made up of the following elected officers: Chair, Vice Chair, Vice Chair/Membership, Secretary, Treasurer, and Women’s Officer, all of whom are elected annually at the CLP AGM.
+The EC is made up of the following elected officers: Chair, Vice Chair, Vice Chair/Membership, Secretary, Treasurer, Policy Officer and Women’s Officer, all of whom are elected annually at the CLP AGM.
 Coordinators for community campaigns and diversity, membership recruitment and retention, and publicity are also elected annually, along with a press officer and a fund-raiser, all of whom are encouraged to attend the monthly EC meetings.

 NEWS & EVENTS